Dream Match Tennis: Players

 The number of playable characters has risen to 13 (only one female among them) since the release of the game, each with their own strengths and weaknesses.
 All of the characters are based on real players, with their names altered in order to avoid licensing issues:

-R. Ford (based on Roger Federer) – Considered to be one of the best characters in the game, Ford has powerful groundshots with much spin, is capable of serving at up to 128 mph (his serve speed has been reduced from earlier versions), is quick around the court and is also good at volleying.
+R. Ford (based on Roger Federer) – considered to be one of the best characters in the game, Ford has powerful groundshots with much spin, is capable of serving at up to 128 mph (his serve speed has been reduced from earlier versions), is quick around the court and is also good at volleying.
 Ford has been weakened in the last few versions of the game due to balancing issues.

-R. Nelson (based on Rafael Nadal) – Along with Ford is thought of as one of the strongest characters, with a powerful forehand that can generate extreme angles, a strong backhand and good speed around the court.
+R. Nelson (based on Rafael Nadal) – along with Ford is thought of as one of the strongest characters, with a powerful forehand that can generate extreme angles, a strong backhand and good speed around the court.
 The strength of Nelson's serve is somewhat of an issue with some players of the game, as it is considered too effective when compared to Nadal's serve in reality.

-P. Scott (based on Pete Sampras) – Slightly weaker than Ford and Nelson, Scott nevertheless has a very powerful serve (he is capable of serving up to 135 mph), a powerful forehand and solid backhand, with good volleys.
+P. Scott (based on Pete Sampras) – slightly weaker than Ford and Nelson, Scott nevertheless has a very powerful serve (he is capable of serving up to 135 mph), a powerful forehand and solid backhand, with good volleys.

-A. Arnold (based on Andre Agassi) – A strong baseline player, Arnold is capable of hitting winners from either his forehand or backhand very easily.
-However, this is offset by his poor volleys and relatively ineffective serve.
+A. Arnold (based on Andre Agassi) – a strong baseline player, Arnold is capable of hitting winners from either his forehand or backhand very easily, but this is offset by his poor volleys and relatively ineffective serve.

-S. Evans (based on Stefan Edberg) – Rarely used in multiplayer matches, this player has an accurate serve, very good volleys and a powerful backhand, but his weak forehand and slowness around the court make it difficult to compete with the better characters when using him.
+S. Evans (based on Stefan Edberg) – rarely used in multiplayer matches, this player has an accurate serve, very good volleys and a powerful backhand, but his weak forehand and slowness around the court make it difficult to compete with the better characters when using him.

-B. Baron (based on Boris Becker) – Has a powerful serve that is easy to time (around the same speed as Ford), but is fairly lumbering around the court with only average groundshots.
+B. Baron (based on Boris Becker) – has a powerful serve that is easy to time (around the same speed as Ford), but is fairly lumbering around the court with only average groundshots.

-A. Richmond (based on Andy Roddick) – The newest addition to the game, this character has a very powerful serve (he can hit it up to 150 mph), and a strong forehand, but his backhand and volleying ability are among the worst in the game.
+A. Richmond (based on Andy Roddick) – the newest addition to the game, this character has a very powerful serve (he can hit it up to 150 mph), and a strong forehand, but his backhand and volleying ability are among the worst in the game.
 He is also very slow.

-I. Leach (based on Ivan Lendl) – A powerful baseline player, his forehand is one of the strongest in the game, but tough to control when using super hard shots and his backhand is also very strong.
+I. Leach (based on Ivan Lendl) – a powerful baseline player, his forehand is one of the strongest in the game, but tough to control when using super hard shots and his backhand is also very strong.
 However, he is also slow and his serve, while being quite powerful, is hard to aim accurately.

-M. Cooper (based on Michael Chang) – Extremely quick around the court, with an average forehand and a good backhand, and a serve that is difficult to time.
+M. Cooper (based on Michael Chang) – extremely quick around the court, with an average forehand and a good backhand, and a serve that is difficult to time.